 - Trim the stems of the broccoletti.
 Roughly, cut off 1-2cm (upto an inch).400 g broccolini

-- Toss all the ingredients (garlic, broccolini, salt and olive oil) together in a bowl to coat the broccolini in the olive oil, garlic and salt.2 cloves garlic – crushed, 1 tbsp olive oil, Salt to taste
+- Toss all the ingredients (garlic, broccolini, salt and olive oil) together in a bowl to coat the broccolini in the olive oil, garlic and salt.2 cloves garlic – crushed, 1 tablespoon olive oil, Salt to taste

 - Lay the broccolini in your air fryer basket, in one single layer.